SADDLe: Sharpness-Aware Decentralized Deep Learning with Heterogeneous Data: Additional Results

 \subsection{Compression Error and Gradient Norms for N-SADDLe}

 Recall that the expectation of compression error for a compression operator $Q(.)$ has the following upper bound:

 For NGM and N-SADDLe, $\theta$ corresponds to the gradients $\mathbf{g}_i$ and $\widetilde{\mathbf{g}}_i$ respectively.
 In Figure \ref{fig:comperror_ngm}, we compare the compression error ($\|Q(\mathbf{\theta})- \theta\|$) and gradient norms for NGM and N-SADDLe with a 1-bit Sign SGD-based compression scheme.
 Clearly, N-SADDLe leads to a lower compression error, as well as lower gradient norms throughout the training.
 Here, we plot the sum of layer-wise compression errors and the sum of gradient norms for each layer in the ResNet-20 model.
 Like Q-SADDLe, the bound in Equation \ref{apx:comperrorbound} is tighter for N-SADDLe than NGM.
-Note that our observation regarding lower gradient norms in the presence of SAM aligns with the fact that SAM optimization is a special form of penalizing the gradient norm \cite{penalizing}.